snap-one/docs-driverworks-api/source/includes/36_variable/_10-RegisterVariableListener.md

 ### Usage Notes

 User Variables belong to the Variable Agent, with a DeviceID of 100001.
-The OnWatchedVariableChanged function will be called immediately after the listener is successfully set.
+The [OnWatchedVariableChanged][2] function will be called immediately after the listener is successfully set.

 This API will fail if the variable does not exist.